-Heat wave (HW) and Severe Heat Wave (SHW) events are the manifestations of extreme temperature causing an array of impacts on health, ecosystem, and economy.
+Heat wave (HW) and severe heat wave (SHW) events are the manifestations of extreme temperature causing an array of impacts on health, ecosystem, and economy.
 Since the mid-20th century, an increasing trend in the characteristics of heat waves has been observed over India causing an increased rate in human mortality.
-Our study aimed to analyze monthly, seasonal & decadal variations along with long-term trends of HW and SHW events for premonsoon (March-May) and early summer monsoon (June-July) season during 1951-2016.
-HW and SHW events were identified using revised criteria given by India Meteorological Department (IMD) using daily gridded maximum temperature data at 0.5° x 0.5° resolution from IMD.
-The study found a Spatio-temporal shift in the occurrence of HW events with a significantly increasing trend in three prominent heat wave prone regions i.e., Northwestern, Central and South-Central India, highest being in West Madhya Pradesh (0.80 events/year), while a significantly decreasing trend was observed over eastern region i.e., Gangetic West Bengal (-0.13events/year).
+Our study aimed to analyse monthly, seasonal, and decadal variations along with long-term trends of HW and SHW events for premonsoon (March-May) and early summer monsoon (June-July) season during 1951-2016.
+HW and SHW events were identified using revised criteria given by the India Meteorological Department (IMD) using daily gridded maximum temperature data at $0.5^{\circ} \times 0.5^{\circ}$ resolution from IMD.
+The study found a Spatio-temporal shift in the occurrence of HW events with a significantly increasing trend in three prominent heat wave prone regions that is northwestern, central, and south-central India, the highest being in West Madhya Pradesh (0.80 events/year), while a significantly decreasing trend was observed over an eastern region that is Gangetic West Bengal (-0.13events/year).
 SHW events showed a southward expansion and a spatial surge during the decades of 2001-2010 and 2010-2016.
 Tri-decadal comparative assessment shows a decadal increase of around 12 HW and 5 SHW events post the 1980s.
-State-wise Pearson's correlation between HW/SHW events and observed mortality reveals that the eastern coastal states i.e., Odisha and Andhra Pradesh show a significant positive correlation of 0.62 and 0.73 respectively.
+Statewise Pearson's correlation between HW/SHW events and observed mortality reveals that the eastern coastal states that are Odisha and Andhra Pradesh show a significant positive correlation of 0.62 and 0.73, respectively.
 This significantly increasing trend in HW and SHW events may pose a grave risk to human health, predominantly on the vulnerable sections of the society.
 Heat waves need to be recognized as a potential health risk and demand further study, robust preparedness, and policy intervention.